WIEGO's work is making an impact in urban communities and on the world stage.

-All of our work is done in concert with, and in support of, informal workers' organizations -- the local, national, regional and international organizations that are organizing and mobilizing members and advocating for better working conditions, for social and legal protections, and for the recognition of poor, informal workers as workers.
+All of our work is done in concert with, and in support of, informal workers' organizations -- the local, national, regional and international organizations that are mobilizing members and advocating for better working conditions, for social and legal protections, and for the recognition of poor, informal workers as workers.

 WIEGO has three goals: to help amplify the voice of these workers, to increase their visibility through official statistics and public engagements, and to ensure they have validity in policymaking forums.